Sustainability and environmental care

 - Minimising plastic: In 2016 we took a huge step in walking the talk of sustainability, and eliminated the use of plastic water bottles, choosing instead to supply guests with stainless steel water bottles which they can take home as a memento of their stay.
 We also supply goodie bags so guests can take home the bathroom amenities they use, rather than throwing them out.
 Partially-used soaps are collected and then, at the end of each season, passed on to a charity that re-manufactures them and distributes the soap to New Zealand & overseas based charities.

 - Recycling: All glass bottles and jars, metal cans, plastic bottles and cardboard are collected, sorted and recycled.
 Every guest cottage suite contains labeled recycling facilities.
 We have an agreement with one of our biggest suppliers to take back their cardboard packaging for re-use.
+All used guest amenities and soap are collected and recycled through an organization called Beyond Skin Deep who re-manufacture the used soaps and donate these to charities.
+The used guest amenity bottles are re-manufactured into plastic fence posts used by Kiwi farmers.

 - Waste water management: Waste water is treated through a three-stage process in an environmentally-friendly, non-chemical septic system.
 The water is then treated through a UV filter before being fed through an irrigation line to water some of our trees.